yuanshunning/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

-How to use Pick-it Flex
+How to use Pickit Flex
 =======================

-This article describes how to get started with the Pick-it Flex engine.
+This article describes how to get started with the Pickit Flex engine.
-The Pick-it Flex engine easily finds geometric shapes (cylinders, boxes, planes, circles ... ) and can handle a variety of sizes with one configuration.
+The Pickit Flex engine easily finds geometric shapes (cylinders, boxes, planes, circles ... ) and can handle a variety of sizes with one configuration.

-Working with Pick-it Flex is all about clustering (grouping) of points.
+Working with Pickit Flex is all about clustering (grouping) of points.
-The Pick-it camera captures the scene and converts it into points with depth information (point cloud).
-For Pick-it Flex we need to split this point cloud into several clusters (`step 3 <#step-3>`__), each cluster is then used to match a geometrical shape on it (`step 4 <#step-4>`__).
+The Pickit camera captures the scene and converts it into points with depth information (point cloud).
+For Pickit Flex we need to split this point cloud into several clusters (`step 3 <#step-3>`__), each cluster is then used to match a geometrical shape on it (`step 4 <#step-4>`__).